Case Results

 When an Austin, Texas, police officer stopped my client, he reported that the client was swerving and speeding well over the posted limit.
 My client was arrested for DWI.

-Not knowing he had the right to refuse, my client was give the Standardized Field Sobriety Tests (SFSTs).
-The report claimed my client failed these tests, displaying two of the four clues by losing his balance in the One-Leg Stand, turning incorrectly, was unable to walk heel-to-toe, and could not walk the line in the Walk and Turn.
-He did refuse the breath test.
+Not knowing he had the right to refuse, my client was given the Standardized Field Sobriety Tests (SFSTs).
+The report claimed my client failed these tests, displaying two of the four clues by losing his balance in the One-Leg Stand, turning incorrectly, being unable to walk heel-to-toe, and not walking the line in the Walk and Turn.
+He refused the breath test.

 The officer claims that my client smelled strongly of alcohol.
-He reported that my client admitted that he had taken Benadryl, had two mixed drinks and five beers.
+He reported that my client admitted that he had taken Benadryl, and had two mixed drinks and five beers.
 The report said that all six of the HGN (Horizontal Gaze Nystagmus, or eye jerk test) results were displayed.
-It also said the accused
+It also described the accused as intoxicated.

 I took my client to court and made it clear to the prosecutor for the state that we were going to fight the charges.
 The prosecutor finally dismissed the DWI.
 Pleading guilty to a non-DWI charge was a much lesser crime, and my client received deferred adjudication.
 This means he avoided conviction.
 The non-DWI charge is sealed and the original DWI arrest is permanently erased from his record.
 Truly a victory!